 LIFE WITH INVISALIGN

 Invisalign is a fantastic orthodontic treatment that is an alternative to traditional braces.
 However, much like braces, Invisalign aligners do need special care in order to function correctly.
-Below you can find some simple how-tos for common questions regarding your Invisalign treatment.

 How Long Should I Wear My Invisalign Aligners?